 To make things easier for you, we have narrowed down the long list of options into just a few great properties, organized by neighborhood and budget.

 In this article, get an overview of some of Barcelona’s most popular neighborhoods with recommendations on where to stay in each of them.
-You can see the locations of these hotels on the map at the end of this article.

 Where to Stay in Barcelona

-Gothic Quarter (Barri Gòtic Quarter)
+Best Hotels in the Gothic Quarter (Barri Gòtic Quarter)

 The Gothic Quarter is the old city center of Barcelona.
 During your visit, you will no doubt spend part of your time here.
 Wandering the labyrinth of narrow, cobblestoned streets in the Gothic Quarter is one of the best things to do while in Barcelona.